EU member states will not water down deforestation law

 "Opening the text would only create legal uncertainty and enormous time pressure"

 This proposal, however, fell on deaf ears among member states on Wednesday.
-According to one source, "a clear message" came out of the diplomatic consultations that member states want to stick with the delay, but are not prepared to tinker with the previously agreed legal text itself.
+According to one source, "a clear message" came out of the diplomatic consultations that member states want to stick with the delay, but are not prepared to adapt the previously agreed legal text itself.
 "Opening the text would only create legal uncertainty and enormous time pressure," the source said.

 Cocoa, coffee and timber